 Sinclair’s Oyster Bar

 The city’s classic beer garden and the one which most people getting off the train at Victoria will head straight for.
 Not actually just Sinclair’s but also the neighbouring Wellington, this beer garden is gigantic and whenever the sun comes out it gets seriously packed with people.
-It’s also worth noting that the booze in Sinclair’s is impressively cheap – so you can enjoy endless drinks in the sun without worrying about Natwest putting you in a bad mood come Monday morning.
+It’s also worth noting that the booze in Sinclair’s is impressively cheap – but they’re CASH ONLY and you’re banned from using your phone and swearing in there.

 Sinclairs Oyster Bar, 2 Cathedral Gates, Manchester M3 1SW